Jonathan2251/lbd/_sources/funccall.rst.txt

   In function: _Z5sum_iiiiiii

-The $gp register caller saved register in PIC addressing mode
+The $gp Register Caller Saved Register in PIC Addressing Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-According the original cpu0 web site information, it only supports **“jsub”**
+According to the original Cpu0 website information, it only supports **“jsub”**
-of 24-bit address range access.
+for 24-bit address range access.
+We added **“jalr”** to Cpu0 and expanded it to
-We add **“jalr”** to cpu0 and expand it to 32 bit address.
-We do this change for
+32-bit addressing.
+We made this change for two reasons:

-two reasons.
-One is that cpu0 can be expanded to 32 bit address space by only
+1. Cpu0 can be expanded to 32-bit address space by simply adding this instruction.
-adding this instruction, and the other is cpu0 and this book are designed for
+2. Cpu0 and this book are designed as a tutorial for better understanding.

-tutorial.
-We reserve **“jalr”** as PIC mode for dynamic linking function to demonstrates:
+We reserve **“jalr”** for PIC mode, which is used for dynamic linking functions,
+to demonstrate:

-1. How caller handles the caller saved register $gp in calling the function.
+1. How the caller handles the caller-saved register `$gp` when calling a function.

-2. How the code in the shared libray function uses $gp to access global variable
+2. How code in the shared library function uses `$gp` to access the global
-   address.
+   variable address.

-3. The jalr for dynamic linking function is easier in implementation and faster.
+3. Why using **jalr** for dynamic linking functions is easier to implement and
-   As we have depicted in section "pic mode" of chapter "Global variables, structs
+   faster.
+As we discussed in the "PIC mode" section of the chapter on "Global
-   and arrays, other type".
-This solution is popular in reality and deserve changing
+   variables, structs, arrays, and other types," this solution is popular in real
-   cpu0 official design as a compiler book.
+   applications and deserves to be incorporated into the official Cpu0 design in
+   compiler books.

-In chapter "Global variable", we mentioned two link
+In the chapter on "Global Variables," we mentioned two link types: static link
-type, the static link and dynamic link.
-The option -relocation-model=static is for static link function while option
+and dynamic link.
+The option `-relocation-model=static` is for static link functions,
--relocation-model=pic is for dynamic link function.
+while `-relocation-model=pic` is for dynamic link functions.
+An example of a dynamic
-One instance of dynamic link function is used is for calling functions of share
+link function is calling functions from a shared library.

-library.
-Share library includes a lots of dynamic link functions usually can be loaded
+Shared libraries consist of many dynamic link functions that are typically loaded
-at run time.
-Since share library can be loaded in different memory address, the global
+at runtime.
+Since shared libraries can be loaded at different memory addresses,
-variable address be accessed cannot be decided at link time.
+the address of a global variable cannot be determined at link time.
+However, the
-Whatever, he distance between the global variable address and the start address
+distance between the global variable address and the start address of the shared
-of shared library function can be calculated when it has been loaded.
+library function can be calculated once it has been loaded.

-Let's run Chapter9_3/ with ch9_gprestore.cpp to get the following result.
+Let's run `Chapter9_3/` with `ch9_gprestore.cpp` to get the following result.
-We putting the comments in the result for explanation.
+We will add comments in the result for explanation.

 .. rubric:: lbdex/input/ch9_gprestore.cpp
 .. literalinclude:: ../lbdex/input/ch9_gprestore.cpp